All Episodes

 That's another thing that paralyzes people.

-You you probably would believe it, Christine, but maybe not.
+So if we stand up, you probably would believe it, Christine, but maybe not.

-You would not believe how much garbage, how much wrong headed policy, how much destructive stuff happens at the highest levels of government in this country simply because of the fear of media.
+You would not believe how much garbage, how much wrong-headed policy, how much destructive stuff happens at the highest levels of government in this country simply because of the fear of media.

-You would not the media can paralyze the Republican Party, and that simply has got to stop.
+You would not, the media can paralyze the Republican Party, and that simply has got to stop.

 I don't know.

-We have server capacity out the wazoo.
+We have server capacity out there.

-I just found out that we are being so deluged at rushrevere.com that you might be getting uh service interruption feedback or messages or something, whatever.
+I just found out that we are being so deluged at rushrevere.com that you might be getting service interruption feedback or messages or something, whatever.

 Just keep trying.

-Be patient, keep trying to get in when you can to enter our latest sweepstakes at rushrevere.com.
+Keep trying to get in when you can to enter our latest sweepstakes at rushrevere.com.

-I just detailed the uh sweepstakes about a half hour ago, and apparently so many people are trying to get in.
+I just detailed the sweepstakes about a half hour ago.

-Why is it we prepare for this?
+But why is it we prepare for this?

 So be patient, folks.